franfabrizio/franfabrizio-dev-blog/content/posts/setting-up-a-traefik-reverse-proxy-for-docker/index.md

 ### Step 1: Create Our Static Configuration

 I've already hinted about our strategy for static configuration - we'll be using a configuration file.
-Create a `traefik.yml` file somewhere convenient on your host, and add this YAML to it for a basic Traefik setup on a single Docker host:
+Create a `traefik.yml` file in the current directory on your host, and add this YAML to it for a basic Traefik setup on a single Docker host:

 ```yaml
 global: